wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-8-8-changelog.md

 # Changelog - Remember

+### 09/08/2024

+### Extra Utilities & Fixes
+- Updated Stewie's Tweaks Custom INI with a few various tweaks, mainly fixing the inability to manually equip companions when using JIP CC&C.

+### Optimizations
+- Added Female Pipboy Fixed - Ultimate Edition.

+### Aesthetics & Ambience
+- Created a new Weapons section.
+- Added aWRP - Another Weapon Retexture Project and its NVAO-G patch.
+Mainly for consistency with the new weapons from the Content page.
+- Added Kyu's Ballistics - Fixed.
+- Added Bullet Trails.

 ### 08/08/2024

 After a moderate hiatus, I am once again updating the guide.
 A lot of maintenance needed to be done, between mod updates, crash prone mods and new fixes and improvements coming out.
 The entire guide has received various changes, so these will be listed out in order, rather than type of change as it was in previous changelogs.